-What are dog spectacles?
+What are Dog Spectacles?

 Introducing The Keeshond's Spectacles

-According to the American Kennel Club breed standard "Expression is largely dependent on the distinctive characteristic called "spectacles" - a combination of markings and shadings in the orbital area which must include a delicate, dark line slanting from the outer corner of each eye toward the lower corner of each ear coupled with expressive eyebrows. "
+According to the American Kennel Club breed standard: "Expression is largely dependent on the distinctive characteristic called "spectacles" - a combination of markings and shadings in the orbital area which must include a delicate, dark line slanting from the outer corner of each eye toward the lower corner of each ear coupled with expressive eyebrows. "